-Place the unconnected ends of the hoses into a bucket and open the faucets connected to the two water supply hoses for 10 or 15 seconds to remove any foreign substances from the hoses.
+Place the unconnected ends of the hoses into a bucket.
+Open the faucets connected to the two water supply hoses for 10 or 15 seconds; this will help remove any foreign substances from the hoses.
 Close the faucets before continuing.

 Connect the ends of the water supply hoses to the water supply intake connections at the back of the washer.
-And make sure the hose that you connected to the hot water faucet gets connected to the hot intake, and the cold hose gets connected to the cold intake.
-Getting your lines crossed will eventually lead to a no fill or water supply error (nF, nF2, 4E, or 4E2) nF2).
+Make sure you connect the appropriate hoses to the hot water intake and cold water intake.
+Getting your lines crossed will eventually lead to a no fill or water supply error (nF, nF2, 4E, or 4E2, nF2).

-After tightening the fittings by hand until they are snug, tighten them an additional two-thirds of a turn with a wrench.
-Make sure the hoses aren't bent or twisted, if so, they could leak.
+Tighten the fittings by hand until they are snug, and tighten them an additional two-thirds of a turn with a wrench.
+Make sure the hoses aren't bent or twisted.
+If they are, they could leak.

-Turn on the hot and cold water supplies and check all the water supply intake connections for water leaks.
+Turn on the hot and cold water supplies, and check all water supply intake connections for leaks.